The Coalition’s nuclear power folly

 The Coalition has said it will (1) keep our old and unreliable coal generators running and (2) rely on gas generation, but they have not provided any details or costs for this.
 It looks like their nuclear scheme is also a coal and gas scheme.
 Certainly, until the first nuclear plant starts up in 10 or 15 years, it is only a gas and coal scheme.

 The costs of increasing gas generation would be considerable.
-The cost of extending coal generations too.
-Governments are already concerned about blackouts and paying significant amounts to keep coal generators running as insurance, even though renewable energy capacity is increasing and should meet demand.
+The cost of extending coal generation too.
+Governments are already concerned about grid reliability and paying significant amounts to keep coal generators running as insurance, even though renewable energy capacity is increasing and should meet demand.
 For example, the NSW government will pay the 2.88 GW Eraring coal plant up to $225 million annually to extend generation until August 2027.
-This suggests it will cost enormous sums to keep Eraring or other coal plants running beyond their planned retirement to meet demand until the seventh nuclear generator of 1.5 gigawatts starts in 2050 or later.
+This suggests it will cost enormous sums to keep Eraring or other coal plants running beyond their planned retirement to meet demand until all the nuclear capacity is operating in 2050 or probably later.
 It is also risky to extend the life of these old generators as they become more likely to fail.
 AEMO says the biggest risk to electricity supply is the unexpected failure of one of our large and increasingly unreliable coal generators.

 Nuclear will increase the cost of living